FlexibleEngineCloud/terraform-provider-flexibleengine/website/docs/r/sfs_turbo.html.markdown

   Changing this will create a new resource.

 * `availability_zone` - (Required) Specifies the availability zone where the file system is located.
-  Changing this parameter will create a new resource.
+  Changing this will create a new resource.

 * `vpc_id` - (Required) Specifies the VPC ID.
-Changing this parameter will create a new resource.
+Changing this will create a new resource.

 * `subnet_id` - (Required) Specifies the network ID of the subnet.
-Changing this parameter will create a new resource.
+Changing this will create a new resource.

 * `security_group_id` - (Required) Specifies the security group ID.
+Changing this will create a new resource.

+* `crypt_key_id` - (Optional) Specifies the ID of a KMS key to encrypt the file system.
   Changing this will create a new resource.

 -> **NOTE:**
   SFS Turbo will create two private IP addresses and one virtual IP address under the subnet you specified.